Kye Whyte: Early life

 Whyte started riding BMX at the age of three at Brixton BMX Club in Brockwell Park, south London.
 Later, alongside his brothers Daniel and Tre Whyte he attended Peckham BMX Club as a youngster.
 The club was co-founded by the brothers' father Nigel.
 Tre and Kye would both become members of the Great Britain Cycling Team, with Kye becoming the eighth member of the Peckham club to do so.
 Kye suffered a crash shortly after first joining the British Cycling talent group, spending five days in an induced coma and unable to ride for a year.

 Career

 He won a European championship silver medal behind teammate Kyle Evans in Glasgow in 2018.
 A first UCI BMX Supercross World Cup victory came in Manchester in April 2019.

 At the 2019 UCI BMX World Championships Whyte again looked to be continuing his form on his way to the final, but his hopes of a medal were ended as he was caught behind a crash, eventually finishing fifth.

 On 20 June 2021, he was named in the British team for the delayed 2020 Tokyo Olympics, where he won a silver medal in a close contest with the Netherlands' Niek Kimmann.

+At the 2024 Paris Olympics, Whyte crashed in the semi-finals.

 Outside of BMX racing, he was announced to take part in the fourteenth series of Dancing on Ice.